 Liquidity Risk – why lock our funds when open-ended funds are available with same features.

 Most of these risks will also apply to insurance products like ULIP – check ULIP or Mutual Fund.

 You must have seen this ad – I don’t want to comment but anyone who is looking for Risk-Free return will get Free Risk.
 I was surprised by the statement of someone from EPFO – expecting risk-free return on equity on their contribution.
 Sahi Hai!!
 Check – Low-Risk High Return Mutual Fund – is it possible?

 Risk in mutual fund SIP

-Just imagine if equity market remain high when you are accumulating & fall when you require that for your goal.
-That’s why we keep repeating that rising market is not good for young investors.
+Just imagine if the equity market remains high when you are accumulating & falls when you require that for your goal.
+That’s why we keep repeating that a rising market is not good for young investors.

 What about Fund Manager Risk?

-If the fund manager makes mistakes, does not read the market properly or is not proactive enough to manage the portfolio to avoid lower returns, your investment will suffer. (some time proactive fund managers create higher risk for their investors)
+If the fund manager makes mistakes, does not read the market properly, or is not proactive enough to manage the portfolio to avoid lower returns, your investment will suffer. (some time proactive fund managers create a higher risk for their investors)

 The fund manager cannot always manage or foresee risks due to political inter conditions and local or global macroeconomics.
 In such cases, the scheme returns might suffer.